Umuchu

 Umuchu is one of the largest towns in Aguata Local Government Area of Anambra State, Nigeria.
+Umuchu evolved from a decentralized structure to unified leadership with the first Igwe (king) in 1967;

 Umuchu lies near the state border between Anambra and Imo States.
 It is connected by road to Umunze in the east and Igbo-Ukwu in the northwest.
 It is home to the Igbo people, and Umuchu is also the name of the local dialect of the Igbo language.

 Landmarks

 Umuchu contains St. Mathew Catholic Church, St. Thomas Anglican Church, St. Peters Anglican Church, Zion City Umuchu, built and donated by Mr Godwin Ezeemo, Honeywell Hotel in Potters Business Park, Multipurpose Computer Centre, and the newly licensed Orient Mega 101.7FM and is also home to Umuchu High Court, which as of 2008 was led by Justice Anthony Ezeoke.

 In literature

 Simon Alaghogu has authored a pamphlet "The History of Umuchu",which documents the six sons of Echu and establishment of the original six villages in the vicinity.